Cardinals vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- Anthony DeSclafani (1-1) will take the mound for the Giants, his fifth start of the season.
+- The Giants will hand the ball to Logan Webb (1-4) for his sixth start of the season.

-- DeSclafani has four starts in a row of five innings or more.
+- Webb has five starts in a row of five innings or more.

 |Opponent